pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 By modeling the attack using a geometric distributions and calculating expected values, we can:

-- Determine `ProofRequirementThreshold` using statical onchain data
+- Determine `R = ProofRequirementThreshold` using statical onchain data
-- Manually adjust `ProofRequestProbability = p` to adjust scalability
+- Manually adjust `p = ProofRequestProbability` to adjust scalability
-- Compute `SupplierMinStake = S` to deter dishonest behavior
+- Compute `S ≤ SupplierMinStake` to deter dishonest behavior
 - Determine the necessary penalty `S` to deter dishonest behavior.
 - Ensure that honest Suppliers remain profitable while dishonest Suppliers face negative expected profits.